 Willem is currently teaching Contextual Studies on the BA (Hons) Architecture and Master of Architecture (MArch) courses.
 He is also involved in studio tutoring and active in setting up cross-course collaborations.
-His teaching follows an integrated approach where theory and design are part of the same intellectual pursuit.
-Central to his teaching of history and theory is an engagement with thinking through making, the object of which can be a book, a model or a series of prints.
+His teaching follows an integrated approach where theory and design are considered part of the same intellectual pursuit through thinking and making, the object of which can be a book, a model or a series of prints.

 - AHRA (Member)

 - Architectural Association (Member)

 Willem’s research is situated at the crossroads of architecture, art history and visual studies.
 He is particularly interested in visualisations of theory through the medium of collage and print.
 He has published several articles and conference papers based on chapters from his doctoral thesis and is currently working on a book about Andrea Palladio’s I quattro libra dell’architettura (1570).
 Willem regularly contributes to exhibitions and conferences in the UK and abroad.
-Most recently, his books and a selection of student work have been on display at the ARCLIB Conference 2015 hosted by AUB.
+Most recently, his handmade books and a selection of student work have been on display at the ARCLIB Conference 2015 hosted by AUB.
 He also curates the first years’ MArch end-of-year shows at AUB, which has now reached its third instalment.

 Willem supervises two doctoral students at AUB.
 Their research focuses on architectural model-making and on the role of temporary events in the city, respectively.
 Any expressions of interest in pursuing a PhD within the subjects of art and architecture can be made by sending an email to email@example.com.